Trail’D “Spare” Gas Tank – Install & Review

 This tank has proven its strength and durability from the moment I got my hands on it.

-I have put some serious miles on my truck since adding the Trail’D tank, both on and off-road.
-From California, through Utah and into Colorado, it hasn’t leaked, it has stayed in place and hasn’t gotten any damage.
+Since adding the Trail’D tank, I have put some serious miles on my truck, both on and off-road.
+From California, through Utah, and into Colorado, it hasn’t leaked, stayed in place, or suffered any damage.

 I am thoroughly impressed with this latest addition to the auxiliary tank market.
-I think Trail’D is definitely on to something here.
-I’m stoked about getting my hands one of these and I have no doubt that it will only continue to prove its usefulness.
+Trail’D is definitely onto something here.
+I’m stoked about getting my hands on one, and I have no doubt that it will continue to prove its usefulness.

 Subscribe